mlbonniec/MMM-NiceHash/README.md

 Now you can fully use MagicMirror and the MMM-NiceHash module to display your statistics !
 Enjoy it well !

 ## Contributing
 If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/mlbonniec/MMM-NiceHash/issues) in this repository.

-* If you like this module, you can thanks Luke :wink:
+If you like this module, you can thank Luke :wink: